 Fidelity National Information Services, Inc. ("FIS" or the "Company") is a leading provider of technology solutions, processing services, and information-based services to the financial services industry.
-The Company's formation began in early 2004 and was substantially completed on March 8, 2005, when all the entities, assets and liabilities that are included in these Consolidated and Combined Financial Statements were organized under one legal entity.
-The formation was accomplished through the contribution of entities and operating assets and liabilities to a newly formed subsidiary of Fidelity National Financial, Inc. and subsidiaries ("FNF").
+The Company's formation began in early 2004 and was substantially completed on March 8, 2005, when all the entities, assets and liabilities that are included in these Consolidated and Combined Financial Statements were organized under one legal entity, except Certegy Inc. (as discussed below).
+The formation was accomplished through the contribution of entities and operating assets and liabilities to a newly formed subsidiary of Fidelity National Financial, Inc. ("FNF").
 The Consolidated and Combined Financial Statements included herein reflect the historical financial position, results of operations and cash flows of the businesses included in the formation.
-On February 1, 2006, the Company completed the Merger with Certegy, Inc. (the "Merger") (note 4) which was accounted for as a reverse acquisition and purchase accounting was applied to the acquired assets and assumed liabilities of Certegy.
-The results of operations are only included since the acquisition date.
+On February 1, 2006, the Company completed the Merger with Certegy Inc. ("Certegy") (the "Merger") (note 5) which was accounted for as a reverse acquisition and purchase accounting was applied to the acquired assets and assumed liabilities of Certegy.
+The results of operations of Certegy are only included since the acquisition date.